Pascati/EldoriaNotes/content/Chronicles of Eldoria/Sessions/Session 17.md

     - Kaya gets a piece of obsidian
     - Cordelia gets 10 bags of sand (5 GP)
 - Camille suggests that Cordelia contact [[Finnigan Seamus|the Captain]], since we forgot to tell him where we were going
-    - Cordelia has a bit of a flashback when [[Julian]] is mentioned, and she and Vallen agree that Camille should probably hold onto the Sending Phone
+    - Cordelia has a bit of a flashback when [[Julian Devorak]] is mentioned, and she and Vallen agree that Camille should probably hold onto the Sending Phone
 - Camille messages the Captain
     - Camille: Tells the Captain that we’re on OSIRIS’s trail, and that we suspect he’s trying to re-enter Clover
     - Captain: Hello again, we are on our way to the next area of interest for the warforged enemies, who is OSIRIS?